njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 ## <span style="color: green">Nuance's Technology
 ---
-DAX Copilot is ambient.
-A physician's smartphone seamlessly and discreetly documents the physician-patient interaction and then populates the patient's electronic health record without imposing on the natural dynamics of convesation and workflow.
-DAX Copilot enriches the content of physician's notes by offering decision support and personalization based on a patient's electronic health record and preferences.
+With the DAX Copilot app, physician's smartphone seamlessly and discreetly documents the physician-patient interaction and then populates the patient's EHR without imposing on the natural flow of conversation and care delivery.
+DAX Copilot enriches the content of physician's notes by offering decision support and personalization based on generative AI of a patient's electronic health record and reported preferences.

 | The Technology           | What the Technology Does                                                                                                                                                          |